mmistakes/made-mistakes-jekyll/_posts/work/2014-02-28-jekyll-themes.md

 homepage: true
 ---

 As I continue to hack away at the design of Made Mistakes and improve on things, I've tried to release a simplified Jekyll starter after each major revision.
+Just my way of giving back to the community.

 Below are all of the Jekyll starters I've open sourced thus far.
 Each "theme" contains all the `_layouts`, `_includes`, assets, and sample posts/pages to get you started.
 For the most part they share a lot of similarities (especially in `_config.yml`), which should make switching and updating easier.
 Not quite on the level of [Octopress](http://octopress.org/) or [Jekyll Bootstrap](http://jekyllbootstrap.com/), but I think they get the job done.